splashkit/the-programmers-field-guide/src/content/docs/book/Part 1: Programs as Instructions/5. Sequence and Data/1. Concepts/0-program.md

 myprogram.cs (your source code) -> compiler -> myprogram.exe (executable code).

 Your program consists of a **list of instructions** the computer will perform when that program is run on the computer.
 When you create a program, you should be thinking about the tasks you want the program to achieve, and the steps you must get the computer to perform when the program is run.
-These then become the instructions within the source code of program, with each instruction being a [Statement](#statement) of what you want performed.
+These then become the instruction within the source code of program, with each instruction being a [Statement](#statement) of what you want performed.

 [Figure 5.1](#FigureProgram) below shows a **software program** consisting of instructions (the **source code**) that gets compiled into an **executable program** that is run.